sciruiz/sciruiz/README.md

 ![Phylogenomics](https://img.shields.io/badge/Phylogenetics-green?style=flat-square&logo=tree&logoColor=white)
 ![Genomics](https://img.shields.io/badge/Genomics-purple?style=flat-square&logo=biolink&logoColor=white)
 ![Transcriptomics](https://img.shields.io/badge/Transcriptomics-orange?style=flat-square&logo=files&logoColor=white)

-## Research interests
-* Evolution of sensing and perception, particularly the role of gene duplications in the emergence of novel traits.
-* Integration of multi-omics data (genomics, transcriptomics, and single-cell sequencing) to reconstruct evolutionary changes in a stepwise.
-* Large-scale phylogenetic analyses to uncover the natural history of life, combining with artificial intelligence to refine analytical methodologies.

 _“An understanding of the natural world is a source of not only great curiosity, but great fullfilment.” – David Attenborough_